csantanapr/openwhisk-demos/watson_discovery/README.md

 ## Build

-Build the bundle using webpac
+Build the bundle using webpack
 ```
 npm start
 ```